Keyboard shortcuts

 Default: LLVM (Homebrew clang)

-When Homebrew LLVM is present, ~/.profile automatically sets:
+When Homebrew LLVM is present, ~/.profile auto-sets:

-export CMAKE_TOOLCHAIN_FILE="$_LOCAL_PLAT/cmake/toolchains/llvm.cmake"
+export CMAKE_TOOLCHAIN_FILE="$_LOCAL_PLAT/cmake/toolchains/llvm-22.cmake"

 The toolchain configures: